rems-project/pkvm-tester/README.md

 # pKVM tester #

-This repository contains a bare-bones Linux "distribution", meant to run pKVM tests.
+This repository contains a bare-bones Linux boot environment, meant to run pKVM tests.

-The distribution runs entirely from the initramfs image (normally provided alongside the kernel to both real systems and Qemu).
+It runs entirely from the initramfs image (normally provided alongside the kernel to both real systems and Qemu).
 It does almost no system bring-up.
 After boot, it runs a given set of executables, and then halts the system.

 ## Executables ##

 Executables can be added to the `payload/` directory.
-The image will run all the executable files with the `.run` extension.
+The image will run all executables in that directory.

-All executables must be either statically compiled aarch64 binaries, or shell scripts compatible with `busybox ash`.
+Executables must be either statically compiled aarch64 binaries, or shell scripts compatible with `busybox ash`.

 ## Running ##